-how to though the things you need to "put away."
-Ask forgiveness from God and for Him to show you be kind to your spouse proactively.
-Pray for the faith to trust Him and keep at it, even you sometimes fail.
+Identify the things you need to "put away."
+Ask forgiveness from God and for Him to show yo how to be kind to your spouse proactively.
+Pray for the faith to trust Him and keep at it, eve though you sometimes fail.
 Ask for His grace to always ask for forgiveness when you fail.
-This is way you will experience godly change-transformation. Ī Here with brotherly love, in honor giving preference to one another with brotherly love.
-Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, numility, meekness, longsuffering.
+This i the only way you will experience godly change-transformation. - DIG DEEPER Identify how you can show more kindness to your spouse.
+Be kindly affectionate to one another with brotherly love, in honor giving preference to one another.
+(Romans 12:10) Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering.
 (Colossians 3:12) What is desired in a man is kindness.
-(Proverbs 19:22) vvnat is desired in a man is kindness.
 (Proverbs 19:22)